From financing change to changing finance

 This paper sets out why it is important to go deeper into the systemic dysfunctionality of our current financial system and shift from today’s predominant doctrine of ‘financing change’ towards a ‘change finance’ agenda and why this is a crucial building block from a system change perspective.
 ‘Change finance’ is not the outcome of a new economy but the very prerequisite of changing the way we want to meet the needs of humans on a finite planet.

 The authors draw on key analysis and state-of-the-art research which recognise the need to fundamentally transform the financial system instead of tweaking the current system.
 This paper sets out core principles for a regenerative financial system and introduces a systems framework to demonstrate four levels of potential in changing systems and realigning the financial system in support of a regenerative economy.
-It concludes by setting out the main barriers to ‘Changing finance’ and outlines six deep projects for further exploration and collaboration with partners.
+It concludes by setting out the main barriers to ‘changing finance’ and outlines six deep projects for further exploration and collaboration with partners.

 Download publication